 - Submit an application for admission to Carthage and supporting materials (high school transcripts and ACT/SAT report).

 The math/science faculty and the Office of Admissions will review your application, ACT/SAT scores and high school grades.
 Qualified applicants will be notified in early January.
-Successful candidates and their families will be invited to the Math/Science Scholarship Competition in February.
+Successful candidates and their families will be invited to the Math/Science Scholarship Competition on Friday, February 14, 2020.

 The Math/Science Scholarships may incorporate all Carthage assistance.